AllaVinay/stop-watch-timer/README.md

 3. Press the "Lap" button to record laps as needed.
 4. Use the "Stop" button to pause the timer.
 5. Reset the timer with the "Reset" button.

+## Customization
+Want to expand the app?
+Here are ideas:
+Add Lap Time feature
+Add millisecond tracking
+Save time logs to local storage
+Add a dark mode toggle
+Make it a PWA (Progressive Web App)
 ## Dependencies

 This project uses the following dependencies: